KauzClay/docs-tap/supply-chain/reference/api/component.hbs.md

 Every `status.conditions[]` in Tanzu Supply Chain resources follows a [strict set of conventions](statuses.hbs.md)

-`Component` resources are "living", however they are resistant to changes in their spec, They're designed to be immutable on production servers, so that accidental spec changes do not break the API delivered to end users.
+`Component` resources are "living", however they are resistant to changes in their specification.
+They are designed to be immutable on production servers so that accidental specification changes do not break the API delivered to end users.

-If a `Component`'s top level condition `Ready` is ever something other than `status: "True"` then the `reason` field should describe the problem with the component.
+If a `Component`'s top-level condition `Ready` is ever something other than `status: "True"` then the `reason` field should describe the problem with the component.

 ### `status.details`